Oregon Property Buyer Advisory | Oregon Realtors®

+A real estate licensee is vital to the home buying process and can provide a variety of services in locating property, negotiating the sale and advising the buyer.
+A real estate agent is generally not qualified to discover defects or evaluate the physical condition of property; however, a real estate agent can assist a buyer in finding qualified inspectors and provide the buyer with documents and other resources containing vital information about a prospective new home.
 This Advisory is designed to assist home buyers in meeting their obligation to satisfy themselves as to the condition and desirability of property they are interested in purchasing.
 Common issues in real property transactions that home buyers often decide to investigate or verify are summarized in this Advisory.
 In addition to investigating or verifying these common issues, the buyer should tell the licensee with whom they are working about any special concerns or issues the buyer may have regarding the condition of the property or surrounding area.
 Such special concerns are not addressed in this Advisory.

 Obtaining a professional home inspection is the single most important thing a buyer can do for their protection.
 A professional home inspection report will provide the buyer with detailed information about the home’s physical condition, its systems and fixtures and usually note any potential future problems.
 The buyer should carefully review an inspector’s proposal to determine the scope of the inspection.
 Some home inspectors may not inspect heating and cooling systems, the roof or other systems or components.
 A home inspection should be done by a home inspector or contractor licensed by the Oregon Construction Contractors Board (CCB).
-To inspect two or more components (i.e., roof, siding, structural), the home inspector must be certified and either be a licensed construction contractor or work for a licensed construction company.
+To inspect two or more components (i.e., roof, siding, structural), the home inspector must be certified, and either be a licensed construction contractor or work for a licensed construction company.
 Also, a home inspector is not allowed to perform the repairs within a twelve-month period following the inspection.
-Buyers can review state home inspector requirements online here.
-Additional information about inspections and inspectors is available from the Oregon Association of Home Inspectors at: www.oahi.org or the InterNational Association of Certified Home Inspectors at www.nachi.org.
+The Oregon Construction Contractors Board website lays out standards that home inspectors must abide by and also provides an important consumer protection notice.
+Additional information about inspections and inspectors is also available from the Oregon Association of Home Inspectors at www.oahi.org, the American Association of Home Inspectors at homeinspector.org or the International Association of Certified Home Inspectors at www.nachi.org.

 Pest and dry rot inspections are done in many residential real estate transactions and may be required by the lender.
 A pest and dry rot inspection may or may not be included in a whole home inspection.
 If a pest and dry rot inspection is desired or required and the buyer is obtaining a whole home inspection, the buyer should verify that the inspection obtained covers pest and dry rot and the inspector is properly licensed.
 The license status of home inspectors can be checked here.
 Pest control operators who do inspections and treatment are licensed by the Oregon Department of Agriculture.

 Some materials used in home construction are, or have been, subject to a recall, class action suit, settlement or litigation.
 These materials are typically, but not limited to, modern engineered construction materials used for siding, roofing, insulation or other building purposes.
 It is critical that a buyer carefully review any disclosures or representations of the seller regarding such materials.
 A real estate licensee may assist the buyer in that review, but inspection of property for defective products, systems, fixtures or materials is beyond the scope of expertise of a real estate licensee.
 The buyer, therefore, should make certain inspection for such materials is within the scope of any home inspection ordered by the buyer.
 Like any property condition report, buyers should not rely on the report of an inspector they did not hire.